Two-factor authentication is one of the most effective ways to increase the security of your online accounts.

 How can you enable 2FA for your accounts?

 More and more online services offer the option to increase the security of your account by enabling 2FA.
 The specifics of how to do this depend on the particular service.
-Try visiting this page which contains detailed information about enabling 2FA on a variety of different websites.

 2FA is good for security but it is rather cumbersome :(

 Sad, but true… As it often happens, increased security comes at a cost.
 In this case, 2FA is not as easy as just typing in your password.
-At Futurae, we acknowledged this problem and came up with SoundProof, a unique 2FA solution that is as easy to use as just typing in your password!
+At Futurae, we acknowledged this problem and came up with Adaptive Authentication, a unique 2FA solution that is as easy to use as just typing in your password!
 Check out the video on our home page to learn more.